jhermann/ezpy/deadsnakes/README.md

 packages for some Debian releases based on the [Deadsnakes PPA](https://github.com/deadsnakes) code.

+If you want pre-built packages that could be APT-installed directly from Bintray, [show your interest](https://github.com/jhermann/ezpy/issues/3) by voting on issue #3.

 These combinations were tested and end up in successful builds:

 * ``./build.sh debian:stretch python3.6``